pavel-piatetskii/chat-module/README.md

 **Chat feed** section (labeled "Main room" on the screenshot) displays all messages for a room you are currently in (even those which were sent before you logged in) and allows you to write a message as well.
 Label on the top shows a name of the room you are currently in.

 **Rooms** section shows a list of room available.
 Also, if a new message appears in the room you are not currently in, you see a flashing yellow dot on this room icon.
-List of the room can be easily changed on the API-side
+List of the room can be easily changed on the API-side.

-### Exchange with API
+### Exchange with the API
 !["chat-module - application window"](https://github.com/pavel-piatetskii/chat-module/blob/master/docs/api-exchange.png)
+All updates for the application states comes from API in form of JSON.
+Even if a user sends a message, it firstly goes to the server and only after a response from it received, the message appears in the feed.
+This is done to avoid desyncronization with the server.

 ## Getting Started